• Careers Home

 Having RPTs in our portfolio also expanded possibilities for professionals with experience in radiopharmaceuticals or small molecules to join RayzeBio’s fast-growing teams at its headquarters in San Diego and new manufacturing site in Indianapolis.

-This opportunity to be part of our talented, high-achieving teams united by a common mission led Leah Gajecki, Scientist I, Radiochemistry, and Christopher (Chris) Nikodem, Senior Director, Engineering to relocate from the East Coast to San Diego and Indianapolis, respectively.
-Learn about the career paths that led them there, and how radiopharmaceuticals can open new career possibilities for people with diverse professional backgrounds.
+This opportunity to be part of our talented, high-achieving teams united by a common mission led Christopher (Chris) Nikodem, Senior Director, Engineering to relocate from the East Coast to Indianapolis.
+Learn about the career path that led him there, and how radiopharmaceuticals can open new career possibilities for people with diverse professional backgrounds.

 From Military Service to the Forefront of Drug Development Technology